 5. Salty codfish dish

 Codfish is available both fresh and dried.
-Salted codfish takes a long time to cook because you must desalt the fish.
+Salted codfish take a long time to cook because you must desalt the fish.
 Desalting fish is a long process and requires lots of water and time.

 Desalting codfish is necessary prior to cooking.
 After desalting in water, the fish will still have a little bit of salt.
 Adding additional salt while the fish is cooking is not recommended.
-It is best to use fresh herbs and a salt-free seafood seasoning.
+It is best to use fresh herbs and salt-free seafood seasoning.
 If you have to add salt, only a pinch may be sufficient.

 6. Clear and too watery bean consommé or purée

 Growing up on a Caribbean island where beans are a staple in our cuisine has made me appreciate our dishes more.
 If you ever had bean puree, you will know the difference between bean soup and bean puree.
 Puree should be smooth, and the consistency should be slightly watery and thick at the same time.
 It should never be too thin because you are not drinking water.
-And it should never have the consistency of porridge or homemade cereal which is thicker in consistency.
+And it should never have the consistency of porridge or homemade cereal which is thicker inconsistency.

 Here is a great recipe to help you make a successful bean puree anytime.
 Try Red Bean Puree